-ecause the Tax Cuts and Jobs Act (TCJA) has put estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
+state planning is about much more than reducing taxes; it's about ensuring your loved ones are provided for after you're gone and that your assets are passed on according to your wishes.
+And because the TCJA has put estate, gift and generationskipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
 But the high exemptions currently are available only through 2025.
-And Congress could pass legislation that reduces the limits sooner.
-So whether or not you'd be subject to estate taxes under the current exemptions, it's a good idea to consider if you can seize opportunities to potentially lock in tax savings today.
-Those same opportunities might not be available in the future.
+And it's possible the limits could be reduced sooner.
+So whether or not you'd be subject to estate taxes under the current exemptions, it's a good idea to consider whether there are steps you can take now to save taxes later.